rhjacobsen/CN_workshops/Workshops/1/README.md

     > ```

     > ##### Challenge 1.5
-    > What is the IPv6-network address used, and how can you tell?
+    > What is the IPv6-network address (prefix) announced by the Router?
+Explain how you can identify this address?
     > ```
     >
     >